Back to blogTechnical Guide

 In both cases, the transfer uses the native PBS protocol on port 8007 (HTTPS).
 Data is encrypted in transit and deduplication works on both the source and destination sides.

-If you are a NimbusBackup customer with multiple PBS plans (for example a Double Drive PBS, or a combination of two separate plans), you can benefit from replication between your datastores.
+And if you are already a NimbusBackup customer with multiple PBS plans (for example a Double Drive PBS, or a combination of two separate plans), you can also benefit from replication between your own datastores.

 Default architecture